A single copy of this article may be reprinted for personal, noncommercial use only.

 You can take simple steps to prevent infant choking.
 For example:

 - Supervise mealtime.
 As your child gets older, don't allow him or her to play, walk or run while eating.
 Remind your child to chew and swallow his or her food before talking.
-Don't allow your child to throw food in the air and catch it in his or her mouth.
+Don't allow your child to throw food in the air and catch it in his or her mouth or stuff large amounts of food in his or her mouth.

 - Keep hazardous objects out of reach.
-Common household items that may pose a choking hazard include safety pins, coins, pen or marker caps, buttons, small batteries, baby powder and bottle tops.
+Common household items that might pose a choking hazard include button batteries, coins, and pen or marker caps.

 What should I do if my baby chokes?

-If your baby is choking, hold him or her facedown on your forearm.
-Then thump your baby firmly on the middle of the back using the heel of your hand.
-The combination of gravity and back blows will help release the object that's blocking your baby's airway.
+If your baby is choking, don't use a finger sweep, which could lodge the particle further down in the airway.
+Instead, hold your baby facedown on one of your forearms.
+The baby's head should be lower than his or her body.
+Then thump your baby firmly on the middle of the back using the heel of your other hand.
+The combination of gravity and the force from your hand will help dislodge the object that's blocking your baby's airway.
 If you're concerned about your baby's breathing, call 911 or your local emergency services provider.

-To prepare for an emergency, consider taking a class on cardiopulmonary resuscitation (CPR) and choking first aid for children.
+To be prepared in case of an emergency, take a class on cardiopulmonary resuscitation (CPR) and choking first aid for children.
 Encourage everyone who cares for your child to do the same.

 - American Academy of Pediatrics Committee on Injury, Violence and Poison Prevention.
 Policy statement — Prevention of choking among children.
 Pediatrics.
 2010;125:601.